The tendency to believe we can substitute the best dietary supplements for food is totally

 Digestive Enzymes Information on Health Benefits

-Digestive enzymes are found inside the digestive tract where they perform the function of aiding
+Digestive enzymes are found in the digestive tract where they perform the function of aiding

 food digestion and cellular survival.
 These enzymes are diverse in nature and can be found in the